pidg3/f21ca-group8/README.md

 For local development, you need to swap over the `SERVER_URL` values at the top of `gui/src/App.js`.
 This will point the gui at your local express server, rather than the one hosted on AWS.

+## Curl commands

+If you need to run these on your local middleware build, replace `glue-middleware.eu-west-2.elasticbeanstalk.com` with `localhost:8090`.

+- Reset bot state (resets Alana session ID and timers): `curl -X POST http://glue-middleware.eu-west-2.elasticbeanstalk.com/resetState`

 ## Backlog for GUI/Middleware build

 1) Tell user what their (randomly generated) name is